SixArm/usv-rust-crate/README.md

 assert_eq!(files, [[[["a", "b"],["c", "d"]],[["e", "f"],["g", "h"]]],[[["i", "j"],["k", "l"]],[["m", "n"],["o", "p"]]]]);
 ```

+## Architecture

+The architecture of this crate looks like this, in order of importance:

+* `lib.rs`: the library entry point.

+* `constants.rs`: constants for USV characters.

+* `token.rs`: the USV Token enumerator for returning parser results.

+* `iter/`: iterators for units, records, groups, files, tokens.

+* `style/`: style sets of characters for symbols, controls, braces.

+* `layout/`: layout formats for lines, visual displays, and editors.

+* `examples.rs`: data strings suitable for demos and tests.

+* `str_ext.rs`: string extension traits for parsing USV.

+* `svec.rs`: a simple macro for creating string vectors.

+* `bench/`: benchmark tests; this is work in progress.

+* `tests/`: integration tests placeholder; not needed yet.

 ## Token

 A token is the underlying USV enumeration for parsing a string to output: